AlinaDubchak/Computer_Vision/README.md

 ## [RESEARCH OF TECHNOLOGIES OF CONSTRUCTION AND TRANSFORMATION OF COORDINATES OF PLANAR (2D) AND SPATIAL (3D) OBJECTS](https://github.com/AlinaDubchak/Computer_Vision/tree/main/axonometric%20projection/README.md)

+## [STUDY OF ALGORITHMS FOR THE FORMATION AND PROCESSING OF RASTER DIGITAL IMAGES]

 ### How to run

 1. Install Python: Ensure Python is installed and added to your system PATH